ken-okabe/vanfs/README-whatisFP.md

 ## Functions are expressions

-In functional programming languages,  **functions are expressions.**
+In Functional Programming languages,  **functions are expressions.**

 In other words,  **functions are treated as [first-class values](https://en.wikipedia.org/wiki/First-class_citizen)** .
 This means  **they can be assigned to variables, passed as arguments, and returned from other functions.**

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/note.svg">

-**[First-class function](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) is the fundamental requirement for a programming language to be considered a functional programming language.**
+**[First-class function](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) is the fundamental requirement for a programming language to be considered a Functional Programming language.**

 In [C](https://en.wikipedia.org/wiki/C_(programming_language)), functions are not first-class values, which means they cannot be treated as expressions.
-This lack of first-class functions prevents C from being considered a functional programming language.
+This lack of first-class functions prevents C from being considered a Functional Programming language.

 Functions in JavaScript/TypeScript and F# are first-class values, which are expressions.
-Therefore, both JavaScript/TypeScript and F# can be classified as functional programming languages.
+Therefore, both JavaScript/TypeScript and F# can be classified as Functional Programming languages.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/notefooter.svg">

 ## Higher-order functions

-[First-class functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) naturally lead us to the concept of [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), which become incredibly powerful tools in functional programming.
+[First-class functions](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function) naturally lead us to the concept of [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), which become incredibly powerful tools in Functional Programming.

 ## ① Operator (=function) that returns a function